 This paper presents how the use of digital corpora - sourced from Twitter and Instagram accounts pertaining to two and three Michelin Star-rated Chefs respectively - may help reconstruct cooking techniques as well as professional gestures.
 Our approach, articulating data sciences and semiological analysis, proposes to take advantage of the heritage dimension embedded in the aforementioned social media.
 These social media are being used by two and three Michelin-star rated Chefs to convey knowledge and practices; these particular data are perceived as extremely useful for gastronomy experts to make sense of and make use of.
 We focus in particular on the most favoured culinary techniques, and on how these techniques transmit sensations and perceptions.
 From a methodological viewpoint, we narrow down on interdependencies between textual data and images/videos that illustrate techniques and gestures.
-For example, verbs contained in the text corpus shall enable extracting culinary techniques (i.e. stuffing, puffing, infuse) but also ways of experiencing gastronomy as such (i.e. discover, taste), which shows in turn that techniques are also related to the experience they provide.
+For example, verbs contained in the text corpus shall enable extracting culinary techniques are also related to the experience they provide.
 In addition, some adjectives may show qualities attributed through the preparation process, (i.e.: confit, crispy, greasy).
 The use of these adjectives demonstrates that the sensory description of the dishes stands at the core of Chefs' culinary rhetoric.
 Generally speaking, despite the brief format of messages, this research shows the interest of such an analytical method to extract and represent culinary techniques of the great Chefs.